Compare Electricity Prices: The savvy guide to save £££

 Economy 7 and Economy 10 are electricity tariffs that have a cheaper off-peak rate at night and a more expensive rate during the daytime.
 This may suit those who use storage heaters which charge overnight.

-Both Economy 7 and Economy 10 require installing a differential rate meter which offers two electricity prices.
+Both Economy 7 and Economy 10 require the installation of a differential rate meter which offers two electricity prices.
 Although Economy 7 and Economy 10 meters are rapidly becoming a relic of the past, you can still find tariffs with a limited number of suppliers, on both prepayment and direct debit options.